Yes, it is safe to have sex with a prolapse. However, you may find that sex i...

 Topic: Young women

-Answered almost 3 years ago
+Answered about 3 years ago

 Poise® Ask an Expert gives you the opportunity to submit a question to our panel of qualified continence nurses regarding your bladder weakness issues and worries.

 You can also browse through other women's already answered questions.